 All service risks will have been agreed and endorsed by the Head of Service and relevant lead Cabinet Member(s).
 This is done through 1-2-1 meetings between the Head of Service and Lead Members.
-If a risk is considered to then be a 'Corporate' risk this would need to be a discussion between the Head of Service and the relevant Director to escalate it to a 'Corporate' level via the Council's Senior Leadership Team (SLT).
-All corporate risks subsequently will be agreed and endorsed by SLT and Cabinet and will be scrutinised by the Performance Scrutiny Committee.
+If a risk is considered to then be a 'Corporate' risk this would need to be a discussion between the Head of Service and the relevant Director to escalate it to a 'Corporate' level via the Council's Senior Leadership Team.
+All corporate risks subsequently will be agreed and endorsed by Cabinet and the Senior Leadership Team and will be scrutinised by the Performance Scrutiny Committee.

-The escalation criteria below is used in order to describe required management intervention depending upon the risk severity.
+The combination of impact and likelihood scores results in a risk exposure rating and escalation criteria below, allowing us to manage intervention based on severity.
 These criteria are set at corporate level and are not intended to suggest that a moderate risk (at corporate level) is not important to a particular service (at service level) and might require further actions or monitoring at that service level:

-Minor Risk easily managed locally - no need to involve management Moderate Risk containable at service level - senior management and SLT may need to be kept informed Major Intervention by SLT and / or CET with Cabin et involvement Critical Significant CET and Cabin et intervention
+Risk Score Risk Severity Escalation Criteria C5, D4, D5, E4, E5 Minor Risk easily managed locally - no need to involve management A5, B4, B5, C3, C4, D3, E2, E3 Moderate Risk containable at service level - senior management and SLT may need to be kept informed A3, A4, B3, C2, D1, D2, E1 Major Intervention by SLT with Cabinet involvement A1, A2, B1, B2, C1 Critical Significant SLT and Cabinet intervention